-A scrum master is the facilitator for a product development team that uses scrum, a rugby analogy for a development methodology that allows a team to self-organize and make changes quickly.
+A scrum master is the facilitator for an agile development team.
+Scrum is a methodology that allows a team to self-organize and make changes quickly, in accordance with agile principles.
 The scrum master manages the process for how information is exchanged.

 Although the scrum analogy was first applied to manufacturing in a paper by Hirotaka Takeuchi and Ikujiro Nonaka, the approach is often used in agile software development and other types of project management.
 In rugby, opposing teams huddle together during a scrum to restart the game.
 In product development, team members huddle together each morning for a stand-up meeting where they review progress and essentially restart the project.
 During the daily meetings, which are sometimes called "scrums," the scrum master asks the team members these three questions: